Zeelgabriels/wireframing/README.md

 ## Key Elements of Wireframing

-### 1. Layout Structure
+### Layout Structure
-- Defines the placement and proportion of sections on the screen (e.g., header, sidebar, main content).
+Defines the placement and proportion of sections on the screen, such as header, sidebar, main content area, and footer.
 A well-structured layout creates visual hierarchy and guides users naturally through content.

+**Example:** An e-commerce website might have a top banner, horizontal navigation bar, left sidebar for filters, main content grid for products, and bottom footer.

-### 2. Navigation
+### Navigation
-- Shows how users move between screens and sections.
-This includes menus, breadcrumbs, or sidebars.
-Wireframes help clarify primary vs. secondary navigation paths.
+Shows how users move between screens and sections, including primary menus, secondary navigation, breadcrumbs, and internal links.
+Wireframes help clarify the difference between primary and secondary navigation paths.

+**Example:** A main navigation bar with "Home, Products, About, Contact" links, plus breadcrumb navigation showing "Home > Electronics > Smartphones" to indicate the user's current location.

-### 3. Content Placement
+### Content Placement
-- Focuses on the positioning of images, text blocks, buttons, and inputs.
-This allows teams to agree on information priority before styling is applied.
+Focuses on the positioning of text blocks, images, buttons, forms, and other content elements.
+This allows teams to agree on information priority and content hierarchy before any styling is applied.

+**Example:** On a product page, wireframes might show the product image on the left, product details on the right, with "Add to Cart" button prominently placed below the price.

-### 4. Functionality
+### Functionality
-- Outlines key interactive elements (e.g., buttons, forms, modals).
-Wireframes help plan for user actions without being distracted by visual styling.
+Outlines key interactive elements and user actions, such as buttons, forms, modals, dropdown menus, and hover states.
+Wireframes help plan for user interactions without being distracted by visual styling.

+**Example:** A contact form wireframe would show input fields for name and email, a text area for messages, and a submit button, plus validation states for required fields.

+### 📽 Real-World Example

-_“In our StayEase Airbnb-clone booking app, wireframes helped define how the navigation bar would prioritize search, profile access, and booking history — ensuring smooth user flow.”_
+In our StayEase Airbnb-clone booking app, wireframes helped define how the navigation bar would prioritize search, profile access, and booking history — ensuring smooth user flow.